htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 its requirements.

 This matchmaking cycle continues until the user has received all of the machines in their pie slice.
+If there is a per-user ceiling defined with the *condor_userprio* -setceil command, and this ceiling is smaller than the pie slice, the user gets only up to their ceiling number of cores.
 The matchmaker then contacts the next highest priority user and offers that user their pie slice worth of machines.
 After contacting all users, the cycle is repeated with any still available resources and recomputed pie slices.
 The matchmaker